 Cruise Ships

-Cruise lines, which are used to offering luxurious accommodations for guests on their liners, have been keen to adopt digital signage and applications that provide information and advertisements.
+Cruise lines, which are used to offering luxurious accommodations for guests on their liners, have been keen to adopt Digital Signage and applications that provide information and advertisements.

 Digital signs are placed over food areas e.g. snack bar, main entrances and retail shopping areas.
 The screens in food areas are used as digital menu boards, which display pictures of menu items and prices.

-To learn more about Signagelive solutions and to discuss your digital signage requirements, please get in contact with us.
+To learn more about Signagelive solutions and to discuss your Digital Signage requirements, please get in contact with us.